 RELATED: Click to get this comprehensive packing guide for China.

 It’s also worth noting that while Mandarin is the official language of China, there are many parts of the country that speak either different dialects or a different language altogether.
-You should be fine 90% of the time with a Mandarin phrase book, be prepared.
+You should be fine 90% of the time with a Chinese phrase guide, be prepared.

 Finally, I wanted to add that there are plenty of online Mandarin phrase guides that can help you study, it’s just hard to take them on the go with you.